ALMA Lensing Cluster Survey: Physical characterization of near-infrared-dark intrinsically faint ALMA sources at z=2-4: Data analysis

 \subsection{Morphology of star-forming region}

-Dust continuum is a decent tracer of the distribution of obscured star formation \citep{Popping2022}.
-We reconstruct ALMA band 6 (\SI{1.2}{mm}) continuum images for the three triply lensed systems using the {\tt glafic} version 2.
+We reconstruct ALMA band 6 (\SI{1.2}{mm}) continuum images for the three triply lensed systems observed by ALCS using the {\tt glafic} version 2.
 Ideally, it would be preferable to simultaneously fit the triply lensed images using a single source model.
 However, galaxy cluster lenses have complex gravitational potential such as small-scale substructures that are not accounted for in the parametric mass model.
 As a result, the positions of these multiple images typically often deviate by about $\sim 0.5\arcsec$ (e.g., \citealt{Oguri2013}).
 In this study, we perform individual fittings for each of the three images and then adopt their average value.

 First, we refine the lens model by including the multiple images identified in this study as constraints, in addition to those previously recognized.
 Subsequently, we put a S\'{e}rsic source with a S\'{e}rsic index $n$ of 1, characterized by six free parameters: $xy$-coordinates, flux, effective radius (half-light radius), major-to-minor axis ratio, and position angle) on the source plane and all source parameters are optimized with the lens parameters hold constant.
 For $\chi^2$ optimization, only the area within a 3\arcsec-radius circle centered on each source was considered.